 NB: Neck Blast; ShR: Sheath Rot and GD: Grain Discolouration

 3.2.
-Kharif, 2021:
+Kharif, 2021

 During kharif 2021, the lowest sheath blight was recorded with foliar spraying of Thifluzamide (32.1%) at initial appearance of sheath blight (PI to booting stage) followed by second spray at 15-20 days after first spray was found to be most effective when compared with untreated control (65.9%) under field conditions, whereas spraying of isoprothiolane was found to be most effective fungicide against neck blast (13.4%) compared to untreated control (26.3).
 The higher grain yield was obtained with foliar spraying of tebuconozole (4949 kg/ha) followed by difenconazole (4830 kg/ha) and Thifluzamide (4793 kg/ha) compared to untreated control (3761 kg/ha) (Table 2).